 A new section of deep-water outfitting embankment will be formed during the reconstruction of the "Admiralty Shipyards" plant in St. Petersburg.
 The project has received a positive conclusion from the Main Department of State Expertise of Russia and will be implemented in three stages.

 The works will take place at the confluence of the Fontanka River with the Bolshaya Neva in the Kolomna municipal district in the Admiralteysky district of St. Petersburg.
 The reconstruction of the shipyard will cover an area of 21823 m².
-Of these, 4445.63 m² is the modernization section of the deep-water outfitting embankment, where large blocks and structures of ships under construction are assembled afloat.
+Of these, 4445.63 m² is the modernization section of the deep-water outfitting embankment, where the floating assembly of large blocks and structures of ships under construction takes place.

 The implementation of this facility will ensure the completion of ships afloat, as well as mooring tests, reloading and installation or dismantling of engineering and technological equipment on ships under construction.